Hartlebury Common

 Hartlebury Common is an area of lowland heath in north Worcestershire, England, situated just outside the town of Stourport-on-Severn.
 Hartlebury Common and Hillditch Coppice are a biological and geological Site of Special Scientific Interest which covers an area of 90.2 hectares (229 acres).

 The common supports many varieties of wild plants and insects, especially butterflies and moths.
 Hartlebury Common and Hillditch Pool are a Local Nature Reserve.

 The common is easily accessed from several small car parks and popular with horse riders, walkers, joggers and naturalists.
 There are waymarked trails for walkers and horse riders such as the heather trail and horse route.

 Location

-The site lies on southeast edge of Stourport-on-Severn.
-It can be accessed is via the Wilden Top car park on the B1495 Stourport to Hartlebury Road, the Lower Poollands car park off Titton Lane and three car parks on the A4025 Stourport to Worcester Road.
+The site lies on the southeast edge of Stourport-on-Severn.
+It can be accessed via the Wilden Top car park on the B1495 Stourport to Hartlebury Road, the Lower Poollands car park off Titton Lane and three car parks on the A4025 Stourport to Worcester Road.